Agriculture

 DAP Placement: Improper spreading of DAP fertilizer can cause seedling injury.
 DAP should be placed below the seed, slightly to one side.

-The government implemented One Nation One Fertilizer by introducing a single brand for fertilizer and logo under fertilizer subsidy scheme, Bhartiya Jan Urvarak Pariyojana, in 2022 with the aim of increasing the availability of fertilizers in the market.
+The government implemented One Nation One Fertilizer by introducing a single brand for fertilizer and logo under the fertilizer subsidy scheme, Bhartiya Jan Urvarak Pariyojana, in 2022 with the aim of increasing the availability of fertilizers in the market.

 Conclusion